 The three students were posting the notices on a classroom door last month when a priest who teaches theology arrived to prepare for a lecture.
 He ordered them to stop and reported the incident to administrators.

-The students, senior Daniel Pastrana, junior Patrick Moran and sophomore Christopher White, were suspended last month.
+Along with senior Daniel Pastrana, junior Patrick Moran and sophomore Christopher White were suspended last month.

 The Rev. Philip Smith, the college president, called the flier a ``deliberate misuse of a venerated person.″